-A mallet finger is a deformity of the finger caused when the tendon that straightens your finger (the extensor tendon) is damaged.
+A mallet finger is a deformity of the finger.
+It occurs when the tendon that straightens the finger (the extensor tendon) is damaged at the fingertip.

-When a ball or other object strikes the tip of the finger or thumb and forcibly bends it, the force tears the tendon that straightens the finger (see Figure 1a and 1b).
-The force of the blow may even pull away a piece of bone along with the tendon (see Figure 2).
-The tip of the finger or thumb no longer straightens.
-This condition is sometimes referred to as baseball finger.
+This can commonly happen when an object (like a ball) strikes the tip of the finger or thumb.
+It can also happen when forceful bending of the fingertip occurs.
+This force tears the tendon at the back of the finger (the tendon that straightens the finger) (see Figure 1).
+The force of the blow may even cause a piece of bone to break off (fracture) along with the tendon (see Figure 2).
+As a result, the tip of the finger or thumb no longer straightens.
+This condition is sometimes referred to as “baseball finger.”

-In a mallet finger, the fingertip droops: it cannot straighten on its own power.
-The finger may be painful, swollen and bruised, especially if there is an associated fracture, but often the only finding is the inability to straighten the tip.
+In a mallet finger, the fingertip droops, and it cannot straighten on its own.
+The finger is commonly thought to be jammed.
+The finger may be painful, swollen or bruised.
 Occasionally, blood collects beneath the nail.
 The nail can even become detached from beneath the skin fold at the base of the nail.